(Fijian song of sad farewell)

 I have never seen published anything even approaching an accurate translation of these words those in the famous Seekers recording are schmaltzy and inadequate.

-Because I am frequently asked, while I make no great claims for it, what follows is my pretty literal translation of Verse One and Chorus (I make no attempt to turn it into rhyme):
+Because I am frequently asked, while I make no great claims for it, what follows is my pretty literal translation (I make no attempt to turn it into rhyme):

 Oh, such sadness!
-I will feel so forlorn When you sail away tomorrow.
-Please remember how happy we were In Suva, you will always be remembered.
+I will feel so forlorn when you sail away tomorrow.
+Please remember the joy we shared In Suva [or wherever the song is being sung], you will always be remembered.

-A later very polished version, beautifully sung by women only, is, unfortunately, a bit too up-tempo for the right mood of this sad song of farewell, but still worth a listen for the lovely voices and harmonies:
+And finally, a very polished version, beautifully sung by women only (the students of Adi Cakobau School), is, unfortunately, a bit too up-tempo for this sad song of farewell, but still worth a listen for the lovely voices and harmonies: